-Here are some of the most important and frequently asked questions about 2022 annual benefits enrollment.
+Here are some of the most frequently asked questions about 2023 annual benefits enrollment.

 What is annual benefits enrollment?

 Annual benefits enrollment is each benefits-eligible employee’s opportunity to review their benefits and make any elections for the next plan year (Jan.
 1 – Dec.
-31, 2022).
-Employees can only make changes to their benefits outside of the annual benefits enrollment period if they have a qualified status change (e.g., marriage or birth/adoption of child).
+31, 2023).
+Employees can only make changes to their benefits outside of the annual benefits enrollment period if they have a qualified status change (e.g. marriage or birth/adoption of child).

-Annual benefits enrollment for 2022 benefits is now through Nov.
-5. Employees should take time to review their choices.
-They can review their current coverages and covered dependents on BenefitConnect > Coverage.
+Annual benefits enrollment for 2023 benefits is now closed.
+Employees should take time to review their choices.
+They can review their current coverages and covered dependents on BenefitConnect > Your Coverage.

-If an employee wishes to enroll in the Liberty Mutual Health Care Flexible Spending Account (FSA) and/or the Dependent Care Flexible Spending Account (DC FSA) in 2022, they need to make an election, whether they were enrolled in 2021 or not; otherwise, they will not be able to enroll later in the year unless they experience a qualified status change.
+If an employee wishes to enroll in the Liberty Health Care Flexible Spending Account (FSA) and/or the Dependent Care Flexible Spending Account (DC FSA) in 2023, they needed to make an election during annual benefits enrollment, whether they were enrolled in 2022 or not; otherwise, they will not be able to enroll later in the year unless they experience a qualified status change.

-Employees can learn about benefit enhancements and changes to 2022 benefits here.
+For 2023, employee benefits offerings are more affordable, accessible, and aligned to diverse needs.
+Employees can learn about benefit enhancements and changes to 2023 benefits here.

 How do employees enroll in benefits for 2022?

-Choice Benefits: If employees are interested in our Choice Benefits, they can log on to Benefits at Liberty, select Contacts in the upper right corner of the home page and then click on Choice Benefits to get to the Choice Benefits portal.
-Employees can click the Enroll/Manage tab to start enrolling in our voluntary benefits, including Legal with MetLife, Group Accident, Group Critical illness and Group Hospital Indemnity insurance.
+Choice Benefits: If employees are interested in our Choice Benefits, log on to Benefits at Liberty, select Contacts in the upper right corner of the home page and then click on Choice Benefits to get to the Choice Benefits portal.
+Click the Enroll/Manage tab to start enrolling in our voluntary benefits, including Legal with MetLife, Group Accident, Group Critical Illness and Group Hospital Indemnity insurance.